Ray16/site-specific-chemical-similarity/README.md

 # Site-specific chemical similarity
-Tool for visualizing the chemical similarity for a given materials system at each unique atomic site.
+A tool for visualizing the chemical similarity of a given materials system at each unique atomic site.

 ## Requirements
-To run the script, Python 3.7 and the following packages are needed.
+To run the scripts, Python3.7 with the following packages need to be installed.
 - scipy
 - pandas
 - seaborn